affinipay/react-bootstrap-autosuggest/README.md

 ## Support

 Please use [GitHub issues](https://github.com/affinipay/react-bootstrap-autosuggest/issues) for bug reports or feature requests.
-For usage questions, please use [Stack Overflow](http://stackoverflow.com/questions/tagged/rbs-autosuggest) with a `rbs-autosuggest` tag.
+For usage questions, please use [Stack Overflow](http://stackoverflow.com/) to [ask a question with the `rbs-autosuggest` tag](http://stackoverflow.com/questions/ask?tags=rbs-autosuggest).

 ## Contributions